 We live in a society that is racially and economically divided.
-In fact, the U.S ranks at the bottom when it comes to comparative data on poverty, employment, income and wealth inequality, education, health inequality, and residential segregation.
+In fact, the U.S ranks lowest when compared to other well-to-do countries when it comes to data on poverty, employment, income and wealth inequality, education, health inequality, and residential segregation.
 The inequalities of today were centuries in the making - resulting from government policy, housing industry practices, individual acts of discrimination, and local zoning and land use barriers.
 Current policies and practices reinforce and perpetuate segregation and inequality.
 We simply cannot prosper as a nation with this level of inequality and division.
 Housing lies at the very center of this phenomenon.
 What we do about access to housing opportunity and the dismantling of segregation affects the entire fabric of our nation.
 The achievement of fair housing and dismantling of segregation are essential to creating access to opportunity for everyone.
 In this 2017 Fair Housing Trends Report, we make The Case for Fair Housing.